deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Just a little."
 Allison agreed.

 "It's not!"
 Xiù hastened to defend them.
-"Well… no, maybe it can be, a little.
-But with some of them you could see it was more like…"
+"Well... no, maybe it can be, a little.
+But with some of them you could see it was more like..."

 She giggled at a memory.
 "There's this one male, Regaari?
 He's, like, Gaoian James Bond. *Really* cool, very handsome.
 So I'm told."

 "Hard to tell under all that fur."

 "I think the fur is what they look at."
 Xiù shrugged.
 "I don't really know.
-But even the mother-supreme was like *'if I was younger…*'"
+But even the mother-supreme was like *'if I was younger...*'"

 Allison laughed.
 "Okay, so they're not so cold after all."

 "No." Xiù's smile faded.
-"I just… wow.
+"I just... wow.
 That's an option now.
-I could… if I wanted, if I found… Wow."
+I could... if I wanted, if I found...
+Wow."

 Allison put her fork down.
 "Honey, listen to me." she said.
 "Julian and I took *forever* to sort our shit out, and we needed it.
 I'm telling you as a friend, you're going to need time as well, or you'll just wind up getting hurt."

 Xiù sighed.
-"You sound like Yulna…"
+"You sound like Yulna..."

 "I hope that's a compliment?"